DavidRMorphew/google-books-cli/README.md

 ## Usage

+**(1)**
-Once started, this program greets the user and asks if they would like to see a list of books by title.
+After starting, this program greets the user and asks if they would like to see a list of books by title.

 ```
 Welcome to 'Object-Oriented Programming' books on Google Books!